No booking fees on the app

 How much does it cost for a train from Manchester Piccadilly to Liverpool Lime Street?

-How do I find the best train route from Manchester Piccadilly to Liverpool Lime Street?
+What is the best way to travel from Manchester Piccadilly to Liverpool Lime Street by train?

 What is the fastest train from Manchester Piccadilly to Liverpool Lime Street?